 Alongside my clinical role, I have had extensive input with members of the multi-disciplinary team to ensure a rounded approach to patient care.
 I have been responsible for co-leading the physiotherapy medical team.
-I have also had great input with teaching and management of junior physiotherapist and student.
+I have also had great input with teaching and management of junior physiotherapists, students and members of the MDT.

-– The Jing Method: Working with scar tissue
+-The Jing Method: Working with scar tissue 2022

 – Diploma MSK Medicine 2021

 – Confidence in the Menopause, Newson Health, Research and Education

 – RCGP – Core Skills in MSK Care

 – Arthritic Ankles, Foot pain and Feet (webinar)

 – POGP Female Urinary Incontinence Part A and Part B

 – MEPS – Perimenopausal and Menopausal Sexual Health